State College of Florida, Manatee–Sarasota: Sustainability

 State College of Florida has been awarded The Association of Florida College's Campus Sustainability Award.
-And In 2011, the college was awarded The U.S. Green Building Council's Leadership in Energy and Efficient Design (LEED) Gold certification for the construction of the Medical Technology & Simulation Center on its Lakewood Ranch campus.
-Maintaining sustainability remains a continuous effort at SCF by integrating environmental, social and economic goals through design, planning and operational organization to meet its current needs.
+And in 2011, the college was awarded The U.S. Green Building Council's Leadership in Energy and Efficient Design (LEED) Gold certification for the construction of the Medical Technology & Simulation Center on its Lakewood Ranch campus.
+Maintaining sustainability remains a continuous effort at SCF by integrating environmental, social, and economic goals through design, planning, and operational organization to meet its current needs.

 Administration

 As a member of the Florida College System, State College of Florida falls under the purview of the State Board of Education.
 SCF is governed by the Florida Legislature and by a District Board of Trustees, consisting of eight members appointed by the Governor to oversee the college's operations.

-The college's president is Carol F. Probstfeld, who was inaugurated as the sixth president of the State College of Florida on November 8, 2013, after serving as the college's vice president of business and administrative services.
-Before coming to SCF, Probstfeld served as the vice president for finance and administration and the chief financial officer and treasurer for Notre Dame de Namur University in Belmont, California, and Notre Dame College of Ohio in South Euclid, Ohio.
+Tommy Gregory was inaugurated as the seventh president of the college on February 7, 2025, following the start of his presidential term on July 1, 2024.
+He succeeded Carol F. Probstfeld who was inaugurated as the sixth president of the State College of Florida on November 8, 2013, after serving as the college's vice president of business and administrative services.

-Under her leadership, the State College of Florida Foundation launched its first Capital Campaign in 2016 to provide facilities that enhance the student experience.
+During Probstfeld's term as president, the State College of Florida Foundation launched its first Capital Campaign in 2016 to provide facilities that enhance the student experience.
 The campaign financed $1 million in technological upgrades for the new Library and Learning Center that opened in February 2018 and includes a $3.5 million Studio for the Performing Arts and a $9.5 million Health and Human Performance Center.
 Both of which will be built on the Bradenton campus.
+She also led the college's 2015–2020 Boldly Engaging strategic plan.
+Shortly afterward, SCF purchased 74 acres of land for a new Parrish campus.